The Science of Learning a Language as an Adult: How Adults Can Succeed in Spanish

 Summary

-• Neuroplasticity: Essential for personal development and acquiring new skills at any age.
+• Neuroplasticity: Essential for learning and acquiring new skills at any age.

 • Why Language Learning is Easier for Kids?: Kids have more extracellular space between neurons, making it easier to form neuroplasticity and learn new skills.